fabrihayra/fabrihayra/README.md

-<h1 align="center">Olá!
+<h1 align="center">Hi there!
 I'm Hayra.</h1>
 <h3 align="center">Computer Science Student at BMCC, NYC.</h3>

-- 🔭 I’m currently working on **building my web developing skills, in order to start new web, data analysis, and software development projects from scratch, increase my professional portfolio, and prepare for entry level opportunities.**

-- 🌱 Some of the languages that I have been currently working on are **C++, Python, HTML, CSS and Javascript.
-And gladly, I have designed a functional website that won the Fall Code-Ideathon at BMCC.
-I have also completed several Bootcamps in the areas of Machine Learning, Cloud Computing Services, UI/UX Design, and IT Services and Programming.**
+##About me

+##What I'm Working On
+- 🔭 I'm currently engaged in several exciting projects that are helping me develop and refine my skills in key areas.
+These include data analysis projects using Python and R, software development projects using GUI frameworks such as PyQt and Tkinter, and web development projects that require both front-end expertise in HTML, CSS, and JavaScript, as well as back-end proficiency in PHP.
+Through these projects, I'm building a robust professional portfolio that showcases my abilities and my passion for innovation and problem-solving.
+I'm committed to delivering top-quality results and continually advancing my knowledge and skillset, in order to make meaningful contributions to any team or organization I'm part of.

+##What I'm Working On
+- 🌱  I have a strong foundation in several programming languages, including **Python, C++, HTML, CSS, and JavaScript**.
+Through personal projects and ongoing learning, I have developed proficiency in these languages and can apply them to a variety of contexts.

+Recently, I had the opportunity to showcase my web development skills by winning the Ideathon Code Challenge at BMCC with a functional, responsive website that I designed and developed.
+This experience demonstrated my ability to manage complex projects and deliver high-quality results on time.

+Furthermore, I have completed several bootcamps that have deepened my knowledge in key areas such as machine learning, cloud computing services, UI/UX design, and IT services and programming.
+I am excited to leverage this experience and continue developing my skills in these areas to contribute to innovative and impactful projects.

+##How I Can Help
-- 👯 I’m looking forward to collaborate on **any design and creative projects, as well Data Analysis, Machine Learning, DevOPS projects and/or experiences.**
+- 👯  I'm always eager to collaborate on design and creative projects, as well as data analysis, machine learning, and DevOps projects and experiences.

-- 👨‍💻 Explore a few other projects at [https://replit.com/@hayrax](https://replit.com/@hayrax) and [https://codepen.io/fabrihayra](https://codepen.io/fabrihayra).
+- 👨‍💻 You can explore some of my other projects on Replit [https://replit.com/@hayrax](https://replit.com/@hayrax) and CodePen [https://codepen.io/fabrihayra](https://codepen.io/fabrihayra).

+##Get in Touch
-- 📫 Or reach out to me on the email: **hayrafabrig@gmail.com**
+- 📫 Feel free to email me at: **hayrafabrig@gmail.com**

-- 📄 Discover about my professional experiences on my LinkedIn [https://www.linkedin.com/in/hayrafabri/](https://www.linkedin.com/in/hayrafabri/)
+- 📄 You can learn more about my professional experiences on my LinkedIn profile [https://www.linkedin.com/in/hayrafabri/](https://www.linkedin.com/in/hayrafabri/)

-- ⚡ Fun fact: **I was born and raised in Brazil, and currently living in New Jersey - USA.**
+- ⚡ Fun fact: ** I love exploring new cultures and cuisines, and I'm always up for a good adventure!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">